 Director, Division of Child Neurology

-American Board of Neurology and Psychiatry, Special Competence in Child Neurology
+American Board of Psychiatry and Neurology, Neurology with Special Qualification in Child Neurology

-American Board of Neurology and Psychiatry, Added Qualifications in Clinical Neurophysiology
+American Board of Psychiatry and Neurology, Clinical Neurophysiology

 Harkness Pavillion 5th floor

 New York, NY, 10032

 Insurance: 1199, Aetna, Affinity, CIGNA, Empire BC/BS, Fidelis, HealthPlus/Amerigroup, Healthfirst, HIP, Multiplan, Oxford, United Healthcare